 Of the twenty-one hardshells we tested four were medium duty climbing-specific with crossover chest pockets.
-These have a very similar set of features, weigh between 15.8 and 18.7 ounces, and utilize four different waterproof breathable technologies.
-These jackets are the Montane Mohawk (eVent), Rab Stretch Neo (Polartec NeoShell), Mountain Hardwear Victorio (Dry Q Elite) and Arc'teryx Alpha SV (Gore-Tex Pro Shell).
-All of them excel at alpine climbing and technical mountaineering; they're reasonably lightweight, sufficiently durable, have hoods that are designed to be worn over a helmet, and their crossover pocket design helps to keep the user balanced on technical terrain.
-This type of hardshell arguably offers the greatest performance for its weight, and, though designed for climbing, they can be used for anything.
+Having a very similar set of features, these weigh between 15.8 and 18.7 ounces, and utilize four different waterproof breathable technologies.
+Jackets included here are the Montane Mohawk (eVent), Rab Stretch Neo (Polartec NeoShell), Mountain Hardwear Victorio (Dry Q Elite) and Arc'teryx Alpha SV (Gore-Tex Pro Shell).
+All of them excel in alpine climbing and technical mountaineering; they're reasonably lightweight, sufficiently durable, have hoods that are designed to be worn over a helmet, and their crossover pocket design helps to keep the user balanced on technical terrain.
+This type of hardshell arguably offers the greatest performance for its weight, and despite being designed for climbing, can be used for anything.
 Below we discuss how the Stretch Neo compares to its three closest competitors and to the other seventeen shells tested.

 The Stretch Neo is the only shell tested that uses Polartec NeoShell.
 Like all new waterproof breathable technologies that aim to steal market share from Gore-Tex, NeoShell claims to be the best technology available and has lots of pretty charts to prove it.
 In the field we were unable to observe a significant difference between the breathablilty of NeoShell and Gore Pro Shell.
 More importantly, we believe that the breathability debate is largely foolish, for two reasons.
 First, all shells steam up inside.
 Some steam up slower and some dry out faster, but the difference is largely insignificant.
 Second, the real problem with waterproof breathable technology lies not with the breathability of a membrane, but with DWR coatings- they all inevitably fail and thereby drastically reduce any jacket's breathability.
 Creating ultra durable DWR coatings is, in this author's opinion, the single thing that would improve rainwear most.
 If breathability is your top concern, and your intended use requires high physical exertion in cold weather, consider a softshell jacket.